newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/firm-engineer.md

 ### Application Requirements

-* Certified copy of your `Certificate of Formation or Incorporation|certificate-formation`, if applicable
+* Certified copy of your `Certificate of Formation or Incorporation,|certificate-formation` if applicable
 * Business name
 * Business addresses (and the address of any satellite office)
 * Name and license number of the `Engineer-in-Charge|engineer-in-charge` of the principal office